 There are two main types of acne scars.
-Physical scars that can be felt with the hand and pigmented flat spots are just a change in color.
-The most common physical scars will look like depressions in your skin or deep holes, also called ice pick scars.
+Physical scars that can be felt with the hand and pigmented flat spots are color changes.
+The most common physical scars will look like depressions in your skin or deep holes, also called ice-pick scars.

 What are the best treatments for flat hyperpigmented acne "scars"?

-The treatment pigmented should always start with a good sunscreen.
+The treatment of hyperpigmentation should always start with good sunscreen.
 The best sunscreen for people with acne-prone skin would be an invisible broad-spectrum (UVB/UVA) sunscreen that is also oil-free and water-resistant.
 SPF 30 is optimal.
 Higher SPFs contain more chemicals and have an increased risk of allergies.

 What is the best dark spot remover in the united states?

-Hydroquinone is the gold standard for the treatment of dark spots and is highly effective.
+Hydroquinone is the gold standard for treating dark spots and is highly effective.
 It can be bought in the USA without a doctor's prescription but will require a doctor's prescription in most countries out of the USA.
-Hydroquinone works best in combination with retinoids and an anti-inflammatory agent (Kligman's formula).
-One the best Kligman's formula inspired dark spot remover, is MDacne's Medicated Dark Spot Remover that can be found right here.
+Hydroquinone works best with retinoids and an anti-inflammatory agent (Kligman's formula).
+One of the best Hydroquinone-free Kligman formula-inspired dark spot removers is MDacne's Dark Spot Remover which can be found here.

 What is the best dark spot remover outside the united states?